Chart Color Schemes

 Shortland - Jesmond has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 19 projects that may impact the region.
-Notable ones include Shortland Waters Retirement Village, Callaghan Campus Heart, 9 Gothic Street Student Accommodation, and 93 Blue Gum Road Co-Living Development.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 19 projects that may affect the region.
+Notable ones include Shortland Waters Retirement Village, 9 Gothic Street Student Accommodation, Callaghan Campus Heart, and 93 Blue Gum Road Co-Living Development.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.